marcuswangweihow/FBDD/Frag_to_lead/9N39/1ns_Preliminary Results/mdpocket_figures/README.md

 ------------------------------------

 The MDpocket figures shown here are **preliminary** results for a 1ns production run of the pipeline for worklflow functionality illustration purposes.
- - High-density regions (dens 6, gray meshes) and frequent occupancy (freq 0.5, black meshes) using level = 0.8.
+ - High-density regions (dens isovalue 8, black meshes) and frequent occupancy (freq isovalue 0.5, gray meshes).

 Each representative snapshot was analyzed using MDpocket to generate: